GUDHI/gudhi-devel/src/python/doc/datasets_generators.rst

 The user should provide the number of points to be generated on the torus :code:`n_samples` and the dimension :code:`dim` of the torus on which points would be generated in :math:`R^{2dim}`.
 The :code:`sample` argument is optional and is set to **'random'** by default.
 The other allowed value of sample type is **'grid'**.

+**Note:** This version is recommended when the user wishes to use **'random'** as sample type with a great number of samples and a low dimension.

 Example
 """""""